 You may check out certain items from the library if you work in the Silver Spring, MD area and are a registered library patron.
 If you are not sure if you are a registered patron, please contact us.
 To check out an item, simply bring it to the reference desk and ask to check it out.

 The standard borrowing period for items is one month.
 To request an extension to this period, or to renew an item, contact the reference desk.
 Journals may be checked out for one day or overnight.
 Rare books, reference materials, and other special items may not be checked out, but are available for use in the library.

 We have five types of electronic materials available: databases, digital collections, electronic journals, ebooks, and .pdf files of NOAA publications.
 Because we provide access to most of our electronic materials through IP authentication, you do not need to become a library patron or use a password to use most of these resources from your NOAA computer.
-If you are a NOAA employee, contractor, or affiliate, and cannot connect to an e-journal or database from your NOAA computer, please send the computer's IP address to Steve Quillen and we will add your computer to our list.
+If you are a NOAA employee, contractor, or affiliate, and cannot connect to an e-journal or database from your NOAA computer, please fill out the library's Report an Access Issue Google Form and we will respond to you as soon as possible.

-If you have any other questions about using any of these resources, please ask us.
+If you have any other questions about using any of these resources, please contact us.